Skip to main content

 warning

-If you're using Xcode 15 or earlier, you need to install swift-format manually before configuring the extension.
-See the Install swift-format section below.
+If you're on Xcode 15 or earlier, install swift-format manually first — see Install swift-format below.

 .vscode/settings.json